vhdirk/vhdirk.github.io/content/blog/installing-texlive-2011-on-ubuntu-11-10.md

 +++

-The vanilla TexLive comes with a package management tool called _tlmgr_ which is particularly usefull when you want to install additional packages.
+The vanilla TexLive comes with a package management tool called _tlmgr_ which is particularly useful when you want to install additional packages.
 The TexLive version packaged in ubuntu does not have this tool since it would conflict with apt.